-Henri barrels toward Northeast as tropical storm, with 'dangerous' surge on the way
+Tropical Storm Henri makes landfall in Rhode Island, with 'dangerous' surge on the way

+As of 11 a.m.
+ET, maximum sustained winds registered at 60 mph

+The center of Tropical Storm Henri made landfall near Westerly, Rhode Island early Sunday afternoon.

-Henri was downgraded to a tropical storm before landfall, as "dangerous" storm surges and rainfall flooding are predicted for Long Island, New York and portions of southern New England.
+Henri was downgraded to a tropical storm before landfall, as dangerous storm surge, strong gusty winds and flooding rainfall are expected across portions of northeastern United States, according to the latest advisory from the National Hurricane Center.

+As of 11 a.m.
+ET, maximum sustained winds registered at 60 mph.
-The center of the storm was about 35 miles southeast of Montauk Point, New York, according to the National Hurricane Center update at 9 a.m.
-ET, as flood warnings extended from coastal Connecticut and Rhode Island to the luxurious oceanfront estates of New York’s Hamptons.

-Tropical storm conditions are spreading inland across portions of New England.
-The storm has maximum sustained winds of 65 mph, the 9 a.m. update said, just shy of hurricane status.
+Flood warnings extended from coastal Connecticut and Rhode Island to the luxurious oceanfront estates of New York’s Hamptons, as tropical storm conditions are spreading inland across portions of New England.

-A weather-flow station in Block Island, Rhode Island reported a sustained wind of 47 mph and a gust of 59 mph.
-In Narragansett, Rhode Island, sustained wind measured at 35 mph with a gust to 54 mph.
+A weather-flow station in Block Island, Rhode Island reported a sustained wind of 50 mph and a gust of 63 mph.
+At Point Judith, Rhode Island, sustained winds measured at 43 mph with a gust to 51 mph.

 HENRI BARRELS TOWARD NORTHEAST; TENS OF MILLIONS IN STORM'S PATH: LIVE UPDATES